DocToTable - PDF to Excel Converter

 Problem: Multi‑row headers across pages.

-Fix: Normalize to a single header row in the preview selection; rename columns in Excel if necessary to keep imports stable.
+Fix: Normalize to a single header row in the downloaded spreadsheet; rename columns in Excel if necessary to keep imports stable.

 Quality checks after export (fast and reliable)